What to Do After a Work Injury

 If L&I rejects your claim, you have the right to protest it.
 Your attorney can help you navigate the appeals process.
 You have 60 days from the date of your rejection to protest the L&I decision and will need to collect evidence from your employer, doctor, and other witnesses to help build a compelling case in your favor.

 Workers’ compensation in Seattle can be a complex process, but having an experienced work injury attorney on your side can help you file in a timely, efficient manner.
-Contact Washington Injury Law for a free consultation.
+Contact Washington Injury Law for a free consultation with a Seattle personal injury lawyer.